psu-epl/psu-epl.github.com/LPKF.md

     There will be one more dialog to 'Confirm the Focus Height'.
 Follow the instructions and make your selection.

 * Prepare backing surface

     Again, check and re-plane the backing if necessary.

-* De-burr back of blank
-* Run Process
+Follow dialogs and run process again.
+The head will automatically find the fiducials with its camera and align itself.

+* Remove the board

+     When finished, use the sandpaper and/or razor blade to debur the board.
+Check to be sure all the traces are isolated.
+Use a pair of dikes to cut the surface of the tabs, then a razor blade to separate the board from the PCB material.
+Use a file to smooth the edges.

+* Safely exit and shut down the machine

+     Click File > Exit.
+Close the lid and allow the machine to return its head to a safe position to shut down.
+Once the program has exited completely, open the lid and turn the power off using the switch on the lower left-hand front side of the machine.